jajdp/Shenanibot-public/README.md

 `USE_THROTTLE="true"`

+### Overlay
+The bot can provide a web server to display information about the queue.
+The pages served in this way can be used, for example, as browser sources in OBS.
+By default the server will listen on port 8080, but this is configurable.

+`USE_OVERLAY="true"`
+`OVERLAY_PORT=8888`

+For details on the available views and how to customize them, start up the bot and navigate a web browser to the URL it provides (http://localhost:8080 by default).

 ---
 ## Results
 The final file should now look something like this: (**Note:** It does **not** matter what order the parameters are in)